-Level 1 assets' fair value is determined based on quoted prices on active markets as at the reporting date without any deduction for transaction costs or tax.
+Level 1 assets' fair value is determined based on guoted prices on active markets as at the reporting date without any deduction for transaction costs or tax.
 The fair value of the listed equity investments is based on quoted market prices at the reporting date.

-Level 2 assets include the fair value as of 30 June 2022 of the Group's original \$2,000,000 investment in convertible notes in Harvest Technology Group ("HTG") and the Group's investments in unlisted managed equity funds.

-The notes are convertible at \$0.022 cents with an expiry date of 28 November 2024.
+Level 2 assets include the fair value as of 30 June 2023 of the Group's original \$2,000,000 investment in convertible notes in Harvest Technology Group ("HTG") and the Group's investments in unlisted managed equity funds.
+The 2,000,000 notes are convertible at \$0.022 cents with an expiry date of 28 November 2024.
 The financial instruments are classified as fair value through profit or loss.
 The convertible notes comprise two components, a debt component and an equity option component.
 The equity option component of the convertible notes has been valued using Black Scholes.

-The share price used in the valuation is \$0.066 (2021: \$0.235), which is below the \$0.09 closing share price of HTG at 30 June 2022 (2021: \$0.32).
-The discount to the closing price takes into consideration the significant volume of HTG shares held by the Group and the Stout Restricted Stock methodology that quantifies marketable discounts for lack of marketability.
+The share price used in the valuation is \$0.030 (2022: \$0.066), which is below the \$0.042 closing share price of HTG at 30 June 2023 (2022: \$0.09).
+The discount to the closing price takes into consideration the significant volume of HTG shares that would be held by the Group on conversion of the convertible notes, and the Stout Restricted Stock methodology that quantifies marketable discounts for lack of marketability.

-At 30 June 2022, the convertible notes have been recognised at \$7,113,000 (2021: \$21,753,000) comprising the option valuation of \$5,041,280 (2021: \$19,409,000) and a debt component of \$2,072,170 (2021: \$2,344,000).
-The profit and loss for the year ending 30 June 2022 includes an unrealised loss on the convertible notes of \$14,368,000 (2021: \$8,733,000 gain) and interest received of \$180,000 (2021: \$180,000).
+At 30 June 2023, the convertible notes have been recognised at \$3,469,000 (2022: \$7,113,000) comprising the option valuation of \$1,453,000 (2022: \$5,041,280) and a debt component of \$2,016,000 (2022: \$2,072,170).
+The profit and loss for the year ending 30 June 2023 includes an unrealised loss on the convertible notes of \$3,644,000 (2022: \$14,640,000 loss) and interest received of \$180,000 (2022; \$180,000).

-Level 3 assets include unlisted equity investments, unlisted property trust investments and unlisted loan trust investments.
+Level 3 assets include unlisted equity investments and unlisted property trust investments.

-Fair value for the unlisted property trust investments and unlisted loan trust investments is determined by the calculation of the Group's percentage ownership in the investment entity multiplied by the total fair value of the investment entity.
-Fair value of the net assets of the investment entity is determined by available information including independent external valuations, guidance from the investment managers, and industry market research.
+Fair value for the unlisted property trust investments is determined by the calculation of the Group's percentage ownership in the investment entity multiplied by the total fair value of the investment entity.
+Fair value of the investment entity is determined by available information including independent external valuations, guidance from the investment managers, or industry market research.

-A reasonably possible movement of 10% in the value of the net assets of the unlisted property and loan trust investments would result in a further movement of \$2,248,000 to unrealised gains/(losses) on financial assets at fair value before tax (2021: \$1,522,000).
+A reasonably possible movement of 10% in the value of the net assets of the unlisted property would result in a further movement of \$2,257,000 to profit and equity representing unrealised gains/(losses) on financial assets at fair value before tax (2022: \$2,248,000).

 Unlisted equity investments include the Group's investment in Updater Incorporated.
 The Group has estimated the fair value of the investment using the market comparison approach.
 The fair valuation of the investment is based on multiples derived from market information of comparable investments.
-A weighted average revenue multiple of 4.4 times (2021: 11.2 times) which is comparable to other technology and high-growth companies.

-The current economic volatility may have an impact on revenue multiples and a reasonably possible movement of 10% on revenue multiple would result in a further movement of \$485,906 to unrealised gains/(losses) on financial assets at fair value before tax (2021: \$1,147,000).
+A weighted average revenue multiple of 4.3 times (2022: 4.4 times) was used and is comparable to other technology and high-growth companies.
+The current economic volatility may have an impact on revenue multiples and a reasonably possible movement of 10% on revenue multiple would result in a further movement of \$1,453,000 to profit and equity representing unrealised gains/(losses) on financial assets at fair value before tax (2022: \$486,000).